anonymous541575/mslr-arb-replication-package/README.md

 ### NetBSD Candidate Bug Filtering

 For NetBSD, all candidate bugs used in this study correspond to NetBSD 7.99.21.
 The official problem reports and fix information provided sufficient function-level evidence for the corresponding faulty functions.
-However, three candidate functions could not be reliably extracted as Joern-based function-level graph samples due to tool extraction issues: usr.bin/msgs/msgs.c ask, `usr.sbin/sysinst/disks.c make_filesystems`, and `usr.sbin/sysinst/disks.c fsck_preen`.
+However, three candidate functions could not be reliably extracted as Joern-based function-level graph samples due to tool extraction issues:`usr.bin/msgs/msgs.c ask`, `usr.sbin/sysinst/disks.c make_filesystems`, and `usr.sbin/sysinst/disks.c fsck_preen`.
 These functions were therefore excluded from the final preprocessed graph dataset.
 All other NetBSD candidate functions with sufficient function-level evidence were successfully extracted and retained.
 The final NetBSD dataset contains 17 positive functions and 85 negative functions.

 ---